eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.modified_state

-    Boolean indicating if this transaction resuled in any state changes on the blockchain.
+    Boolean indicating if this transaction resulted in any state changes on the blockchain.

     .. code-block:: python